Vice, Vengeance and Victims

 Hear about the history of the Shanghai tunnels below the city sidewalks.
 Used to smuggle incapacitated innocents to a life of slavery on the high seas.

-You will hear stories from the history books of the early days of Portland, as the discovery of gold past the end of the line in Portland brought expansion during the late 1800s.
-Our stories have been compiled from historical documents, the fascinating histories are delivered by our knowledgeable and engaging guides.
-You’ll see why some of the spots on our tour frequently make national top ten “most haunted” lists and are regularly visited by paranormal researchers, authors, and the curious from around the world.
+You will hear stories from the history books of Portland’s early days, as the discovery of gold in the Yukon, past the end of the rail line in Portland, made it the last place to get supplies and brought rapid expansion during the late 1800s.
+The stories you will hear have been compiled directly from historical records, and the fascinating histories will be delivered to you by knowledgeable and engaging guides in the very spots where these hauntings happened.
+You’ll see why some of the spots on your tour frequently make national top ten “most haunted” lists and are regularly visited by paranormal researchers, authors, and the curious from around the world.

 Why is downtown Portland so haunted?

-Downtown Portland was a rough area in the early days of the city when the new port brought in people from all over the world.
-Many of the newcomers had shady pasts and had no qualms about victimizing others, even if it meant killing to get what they wanted.
+Downtown Portland was a rough area in the early days of the city; the new port brought in people from all over the world.
+Many newcomers had shady pasts and had no qualms about victimizing others, even if it meant killing to get what they wanted.

-You’ll hear how men and women alike fell prey to a multitude of evils that roamed the blocks you will walk through.
-Much of this evil crime took place in the Shanghai Tunnels, leaving a trail of broken victims whose last earthly memory was the slimy walls underground.
+You’ll hear how men and women alike fell prey to a multitude of evils that roamed the city blocks you will walk along.
+Much of this despicable crime occurred in the Shanghai Tunnels under the city, leaving a trail of broken victims whose last earthly memory was the slimy underground walls.

-And then there are the spirits of notable early members of the early Portland community.
+Then there are the spirits of notable members of the early Portland community.
 Like Mr. Simon Benson, and his rags to riches story.
-He arrived penniless from Norway at age 16, earned a fortune in the lumber business, and built the Benson Hotel, ‘to rival any on the East Coast’.
+He arrived penniless from Norway at age 16, earned a fortune in the lumber business, and built the Benson Hotel, ‘to rival any on the East Coast.’
 He was also a teetotaler and gifted the city the Bronze Drinking fountains you will see all over the Downtown area.
 His ghost still patrols the Benson hotel, knocking over the drinks of people he thinks have had too much!

-The Portland Ghosts Walking Tour will reveal details and unexpected twists that are best experienced in the silky black night of Portland.
-When the cover of daytime is drawn back to expose the underside of the city’s dark history.
+The Portland Ghosts Walking Tour will reveal details and unexpected twists best experienced in Portland’s silky black night when the cover of daytime is drawn back to expose the city’s history of darkness.
 Reserve your tour today and see why many of Portland’s ghosts have chosen to stay downtown forever.